Ductless Heat Pump Program

-- Cash Discounts: $800 when installed in existing and recently constructed, single family homes (site built or manufactured) with electric resistance heat where the unit will be installed.
+- On-bill Discount: $700 when installed in existing and recently constructed, single family homes (site built or manufactured) with electric resistance heat where the unit will be installed.
 Electric resistance heat includes: electric furnaces, baseboards, wall heaters, and plug in electric heaters.

 How to get started:

 Contact one of the contractors on the Ductless Heat Pump Program Contractor List and ask them for a bid proposal.
 The contractor will guide you through the qualification and installation process.